 Title Project Physics Code 4PHY509 Department Physics and Engineering Prerequisites 4PHY311, 4PHY322, Co-requisites 4PH591, 4PH592, Aim The module is meant for BSc(Hons) and deals with material suitable for an experimental scientist.
 It prepares the student for experimental physics at Masters and doctoral level.
 The student is expected to skills in writing research proposals, conducting projects and experiments, be able to write understandable technical reports and to present results and proposals to an audience.
 Make a learner to be aware of and adhere to acceptable ethical behaviour.
-Content RESEARCH PROPOSAL WRITING: Importance of writing research proposals, Different types of proposals (Thesis, proposals to solicit funds, etc.).
-Models of proposals, Essential sections of a proposal,
+Content proposals (Thesis, proposals, Essential EXPERIMENTAL PD Data collection & temethods (RBS, ERIXPS, ARPES, AFM PROJECTS: g research proposal proposals to solicit for solicit for sections of a proposal sections of a proposal sections.
+At least food, Channelling, SE, UV-VIS) in either Solid State of the section of the sec our characterisation EM, Raman Spectroscopy, e Physics or Nuclear RITING: Il publication.

-EXPERIMENTAL PHYSICS: Data collection & techniques; At least four characterisation methods (RBS, ERDA, Channelling, SEM, Raman Spectroscopy, XPS, ARPES, AFM, UV-VIS) PROJECTS: At least one project in either Solid State Physics or Nuclear Physics.
-PRESENTATION: Presentation skills.
-TECHNICAL REPORT WRITING: How to write a technical report TECHNIQUES ON PUBLICATION WRITING: Various methods of writing a successful publication.
-CARE OF INSTRUMENTATION AND SAFETY IN THE LABORATORY: Documentation related to instruments and maintenance of research equipment.
+Documentation related to instruments and maintenance of research equipment.
 Common safety rules and procedures in the laboratory.
 ETHICS: Importance of adhering to accepted ethical rules.
-Assessment Continuous assessment mark (10% presentation skills, 10% writing skills, 90% Project).
+Assessment Continuous assessment mark (10% presentation skills,10% writing skills, 90% Project).
 DP Requirement 30% Continuous Assessment Mark, 80% Attendance at practicals & Project work